grzegorz-ozanski/payments-public/README.md

 - Secret masking in logs via custom PowerShell scripts

 > See [.github/](.github/) for full CI configuration details.
+> Reference output used in CI is downloaded from a private repository to avoid publishing sensitive data.

 ### Unittesting
 🟡 *TODO — test suite coming soon*